 With steel prices falling, and MMK facing a downgrade of its debt rating by Fitch Ratings, the Russian company will have trouble financing the takeover, which includes the commitment for a $1 billion investment in the mine, according to Dmitry Smolin, an analyst at Uralsib Capital in Moscow.

 Hot rolled coil export prices from Russia and other former Soviet republics dropped as low as $577.50 a metric ton in December, slumping 27 percent from a peak of $790 a ton in February 2011, according to Metal Bulletin data.
 Iron ore rose 49 percent last year.
 MMK reported its first annual loss in a decade last month, data compiled by Bloomberg show.

 “We don’t believe the deal with Flinders will be closed,” Smolin said in a telephone interview.
 “If the deal will be broken, that would be good for MMK.”

 MMK’s Golubkov said in an e-mailed response to questions that the takeover’s collapse would be a “lost opportunity” for the steelmaker.

 A deal failure would give Rio Tinto, Fortescue and Atlas Iron Ltd. (AGO) a chance to acquire Flinders, according to Ord Minnett’s Smith.
-Brazil’s Vale SA (VALE) is “looking to diversify” and may also be interested, said Octa’s Shearer.
+Brazil’s Vale SA (VALE:US) is “looking to diversify” and may also be interested, said Octa’s Shearer.

 With a single month of Rio Tinto’s annual free cash flow of about $8 billion exceeding MMK’s current offer, Smith said the London-based mining company is the strongest candidate to replace MMK as a buyer of Flinders.